Editions of the Histoire ancienne jusqu’à César

 a) Viewing Options

-The text viewer divides the text into the narrative sections listed above.
+The Text Viewer divides the text into the narrative sections listed above.
 Alternatively, it is possible to consult individual paragraphs.
 Users are able to align and compare the contents of Fr20125 and Royal, as well as the semi-diplomatic and interpretive texts of each manuscript.
 New columns of text can be added by selecting the double-column icon in the vertical bar on the right.
+To compare the contents of the two manuscripts, select Royal first, then add Fr20125 in a new column and select the chain icon.
+A single paragraph in Royal often aligns to multiple paragraphs in Fr20125, because of the abridgement of the Histoire ancienne and different paragraph division in the later Italian manuscript.

 b) Numbering and Segmentation